 The great Cremonese workshops were famous and highly productive.
 Although it is difficult to establish the true extent of these shops' productivity, the surviving drawings of Stradivari indicate an output and variety barely represented by the number of violin-family instruments that have survived.
-An inventory made after the death of the German-born lute maker Laux Maier (c.
+Air inventory made after the death of the German-born lute maker Laux Maler (c.
 1485-1552) might help to shed some light upon the structure and form of instrument making at the time of Andrea Amati.

-Maier is accredited with several important developments in lute design, including the elongated or pearshaped lute form.
-Although few of his instruments have survived, this extensive and detailed inventory reveals among other items I ,100 finished lute: of various sizes, 1,300 soundboards, most carved and ready for assembly, and several chests full of prepared lute ribs.
-Clearly, in spite of the exceptionally high quality of the rare surviving works, Maier's workshop was a large commercial enterprise.
-His instruments were marketed throughout Europe, a task which, considering the numbers, would be formidable even in modem times.
-Although he was apparently a skilled maker, Maier's strengths lay in his organisation and marketing skills.
-Indeed the business was so well organised that after Maier's death the company continued for a further 61 years, evidently trading under the same name.'
+Maler is accredited with several important developments in lute design, including the elongated or pearshaped lute form.
+Although few of his instruments have survived, this extensive and detailed inventory reveals among other items 1100 finished lutes of various sizes, 1300 sounboards, most carved and ready for assembly and several chests full of prepared lute ribs.
+Clearly, in spite of the exceptionally high quality of the rare surviving works, Maler's workshop was a large commercial enterprise.
+His instruments were marketed throughout Europe, a task which, considering the numbers, would be formidable even in modern times.
+Although he was apparently a skilled maker.
+Maler's strengths lay in his organisation and marketing skills.
+Indeed the business was so well organised that after Maler's death the company continued for a further 61 years, evidently trading under the same, name.'
 From the details that are known about the major Cremonese workshops, especially those of the Amatis and the Stradivaris, it is not unreasonable to reflect that they may have been organised in a similar fashion.
 In particular the high social standing of these makers, the international nature of their businesses and the innovative style of their work suggest this.

-IT IS NOTICEABLE THAT FEW DEALERS WRITE CERTIFICATES THAT DECLARE

-'POSSIBLY 17TH-CENTURY CREMONESE' OR 'AN UNKNOWN CREMONESE MASTER'.

 It has become obvious that apart from those makers whose instruments are readily identifiable, several makers whose names are known but whose works are now unknown were also active in Cremona.
-Some may well have been employed as outworkers for the larger shops.
-However, at least one family, the Cironi, was granted citizenship in the city.
-At the time of the first Amatis both the father and the son were making instruments in the town, apparently including violins, but there are no known Cironi instruments of any kind.
-From such lost but clearly well-established makers, some instruments must have survived.
-The most likely explanation is that through label manipulation by unscrupulous or misguided dealers their instruments have been provided with better-known and consequently more valuable pedigrees.
-This 'culture of mainstream names' is an unworthy tradition often continued today by providing a seductive certificate of authenticity for instruments lacking a favourable label.
-It is noticeable that few dealers write certificates that declare 'possibly 17th-century Cremonese' Oran unknown Cremonese master'.

 The absence of authentic labels has always caused problems.
 Experts must have access to instruments bearing unmoved and unaltered original labels.
 They are the key to every decision made about an instrument's provenance.
-If the classical violin makers had not labelled their works, no amount of examination or It is an indisputable fact that original and unmoved labels (in some cases handwritten inscriptions, brands or stamps) are the only guide to the authorship of any instrument, whether labelled or not.
+If the classical violin makers had not labelled their works, no amount of examination or archive research could help to identify them.

+It is an indisputable fact that original and unmoved labels (in some cases handwritten inscriptions, brands or stamps) are tile only guide to the authorship of any instrument, whether labelled or not.